hummingbot/hummingbot-site/docs/support-hummingbot.md

 !!! tip
     If you need help with this process, don't hesitate to reach out to us on the **#developer-chat** channel in [Discord](https://discord.gg/hummingbot) or send us an email to <federico@hummingbot.org>.

-Afterwards, a portion of any fees you pay will be shared with Hummingbot Foundation!

 ## Supporting Hummingbot on other exchanges

 Since most exchange share fees with Hummingbot Foundation based on the brokerID only, all you have to do to run the latest versions of Hummingbot.